-We may offer and sell up to \$1,000,000,000 in aggregate offering price of common units representing limited partner interests of Energy Transfer Equity, L.P. described in this prospectus from time to time in amounts, at prices and on terms to be determined by market conditions at the time of our offerings.
+We may offer and sell our common units representing limited partner interests and debt securities as described in this prospectus from time to time in one or more classes or series and in amounts, at prices and on terms to be determined by market conditions at the time of our offerings.

-We may offer and sell these common units to or through one or more underwriters, dealers and agents, or directly to purchasers, on a continuous or delayed basis.
-This prospectus describes our common units and the general manner in which we will offer the common units.
-The specific manner in which we will offer the common units and arrangements with any underwriters, dealers or agents will be included in the prospectus supplement that relates to that offering.
+We may offer and sell these common units and debt securities to or through one or more underwriters, dealers and agents, or directly to purchasers, on a continuous or delayed basis.

+This prospectus describes the general terms of these common units and debt securities and the general manner in which we will offer the common units and debt securities.
+The specific terms of any common units and debt securities we offer will be included in a supplement to this prospectus.
+The prospectus supplement will also describe the specific manner in which we will offer the common units and debt securities.
+We will provide a prospectus supplement to accompany this prospectus each time we offer any common units and debt securities.
+You should read this prospectus and the accompanying prospectus supplement carefully before you invest.

-Investing in our common units involves risks.
+Investing in our common units and debt securities involves risks.
 Limited partnerships are inherently different from corporations.
-You should carefully consider the risk factors described under "Risk Factors" beginning on page 7 of this prospectus before you make an investment in our securities.
+You should carefully consider the risk factors described under "Risk Factors" beginning on page 1 of this prospectus before you make an investment in our securities.

 Our common units are traded on the New York Stock Exchange, or the NYSE, under the symbol "ETE."
-The last reported sales price of our common units on the NYSE on February 7, 2017 was \$19.05 per common unit.
+We will provide information in the prospectus supplement for the trading market, if any, for any securities we may offer.